CHAPTER 22 | BEHAVIORAL ECONOMICS IS LIKE TOILET PAPER

 USE SaaS, automotive, curated “boxes” in fashion, subscriptions

 TIP/TRAP People do not like to lose something or have something taken away.
-You see this in politics, in that “my opponent will take away your right to (fill in the blank)” even though it may be replaced with something better or more valuable
+You see this in politics, in that “my opponent will take away your right to (fill in the blank)” even though it may be replaced with something better or more valuable.
+This is an extremely powerful heuristic that is a freight train strait to your subconscious toddlerhood.

 EXAMPLE “If you cancel your cable you’ll lose the free month you accrued.”